Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 635 are noticeably better than the Nvidia GeForce GT 630.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 635 are very slightly better than the Nvidia GeForce GT 630.

-The GeForce GT 635 has a 92 MHz higher core clock speed but fewer Texture Mapping Units than the GeForce GT 630.
-The lower TMU count doesn't matter, though, as altogether the GeForce GT 635 manages to provide 1.5 GTexel/s better texturing performance.
+The GeForce GT 635 has a 92 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce GT 630.
+This results in the GeForce GT 635 providing 1.5 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GT 635 has a 92 MHz higher core clock speed than the GeForce GT 630, but the GeForce GT 630 has 8 more Render Output Units than the GeForce GT 635.
 As a result, the GeForce GT 630 exhibits a 6.3 GPixel/s better Pixel Fill Rate than the GeForce GT 635.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.